 Protein Donut Tips

-I used Quest's Vanilla milkshake whey protein powder in my donut and frosting recipe.
-You can use your favorite vanilla protein powder, but I can't guarantee the same results.
+I used Quest’s Vanilla milkshake whey protein powder in my donut and frosting recipe with great results.
 Quest protein powders work well in baked goods because they are made with a casein and isolate blend.
 Protein powders differ in baked goods.
-Whey isolate will dry out a recipe, so go for a casein/isolate blend or a whey protein concentrate for the best results.
+Whey isolate will dry out a recipe, so a casein/isolate blend or a whey protein concentrate will yield the best results.
 Just remember, if you switch up the ingredients it will change the nutrient profile.
 A tablespoon of the Fruity Pebbles cereal adds 8 calories and 2 carbs to each donut.
-Feel free to sub the mini chocolate chips (my favorite topper), peanut butter chips, crumbled mini heath bars, coconut, sprinkles, or any other epic dessert topping.
+Feel free to sub the cereal with mini chocolate chips, peanut butter chips, crumbled mini heath bars, coconut, sprinkles, or any other epic dessert topping.
 Make your own tasty version.
-They are delicious without any topping at all!

 More Protein-Packed Recipes